zhangyintai/OpenfermionQutip/README.md

 ## Update Log
 ### 2019/05/25 Optimized algorithm.
 Frozen and unoccupied sub-spaces can be separated from the active sub-space, resulting to a huge promotion in the efficiency of both space and time.

-## The author of the code shoud be acknowledged if the code has been used.
+## The author of the code should be acknowledged if the code has been used.